DoDCIO/eads/index.md

 ## Server Responsibilities

-Servers **MUST** send all data in request documents with the header `Content-Type: application/json`.
+Servers **MUST** send all data in response documents with the header `Content-Type: application/json`.

 Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies a `Content-Type` other than `Content-Type: application/json`.